 Dry eyes: description

-There are various glands in the upper lids of the eyes which constantly produce fresh lacrimal fluid.
+The lacrimal gland, which constantly produces fresh lacrimal fluid, is located immediately below the upper edge of the eye socket, towards the temple.
 With the aid of a blink, this liquid is spread evenly like an extremely thin film over the eye.
-When this lacrimal fluid has served its purpose, it is moved to the lacrimal drainage system on the inside of the eyelid margin.
-This brisk exchange process ensures optimal supply to the cornea, protects the eye against foreign bodies and keeps the surface of the eye moist.
+Excess lacrimal fluid is moved to the lacrimal drainage system on the inside of the eyelid margin.
+This brisk exchange process provides even lubrication of the surface of the eye, optimal supply of nutrients to the cornea and protects the eye from foreign bodies and germs.

 Environmental influences are the most common cause of dry eyes

-- Long hours in front of a monitor make the eyes “forget” to blink, which leads to them drying out.
+- Long hours in front of a monitor make the eyes “forget” to blink, which may cause dry eyes.

-- Cigarette smoke and UV light attack the tear film.
+- Cigarette smoke and UV light can have an adverse effect on the tear film.

-- Ozone, fine dust and car exhaust fumes partially damage the components of the tear film.
+- Ozone, fine dust and car exhaust fumes can attack the tear film.

 Dry eyes can also have biological causes.
-Tear productsion declines with increasing age: around a third of those affected are over 40 years old.
+Lacrimal fluid production declines with increasing age: around a third of those suffering from dry eyes are over 40 years old.
 Changes in the status of the female sex hormones also increase the risk of suffering from dry eyes.

-A range of medicines can also contribute to having dry eyes.
+A range of medicines can also lead to having dry eyes.
 These include beta blockers against high blood pressure, sedatives, eye drops with preserving agents and the contraceptive pill.